modelica/fmi-standard.org/pages/development.md

 The advisory committee contributes to the design of FMI.
 It consists of organizational members that have no voting rights but access to internal resources.

-Current Members of the Advisory Committee: ABB, AVL, DLR, Fraunhofer (IIS/EAS First, SCAI), Open Modelica Consortium, PMSF, TLK Thermo, TWT, University of Halle, Wolfram MathCore AB
+Current Members of the Advisory Committee: ABB, AVL, DLR, Fraunhofer (IEM, IIS/EAS First, SCAI), Open Modelica Consortium, PMSF, TLK Thermo, TWT, University of Halle, Wolfram MathCore AB

 ## Project leader